danilowoz/react-content-loader/README.md

 #### **Black box in Safari / iOS (again)**

 Using the base tag on a page that contains SVG elements fails to render and it looks like a black box.
-Just remove the **base-href** tag from the `<head />` and issue solved.
+Just remove the **base-href** tag from the `<head />` and the issue has been solved.

 <img width="350" src="https://user-images.githubusercontent.com/11562881/39406054-2f308de6-4bce-11e8-91fb-bbb35e29fc10.png" alt="black box" />